stackitcloud/rag-template/libs/README.md

 ### 1.2 Endpoints

 #### `/chat/{session_id}`

 This endpoint is used for chatting.

 ### `/evaluate`

 Will start the evaluation of the RAG using the provided question-answer pairs.
 The file containing the dataset can be set by changing the `RAGAS_DATASET_FILENAME` environment variable, the default is `test_data.json`.
 This path can be either an absolute path, or a path relative to the current working directory.
 By default `OpenAI` is used by the evaluation.
 If you want to use the same LLM-class for the evaluation as is used for the chat you have to set the environment variable `RAGA_USE_OPENAI` to `false` and adjust the `RAGAS_MODEL` environment variable to the model-name of your choice.

 > 📝 NOTE: The `alephalpha` LLM-class is currently not supported for evaluation.
-> 📝 NOTE: Due to quality problems with OpenSource LLMs it is recommended to use OpenAI for the evaluation.
+> 📝 NOTE: Due to quality problems with open-source LLMs, it is recommended to use OpenAI for the evaluation.

 #### `/information_pieces/remove`

 Endpoint to remove documents from the vector database.

 #### `/information_pieces/upload`
 Endpoint to upload documents into the vector database.
 These documents need to have been parsed.
 For simplicity, a LangChain Documents like format is used.
 Uploaded documents are required to contain the following metadata:

 - `document_url` that points to a download link to the source document.
 - All documents of the type `IMAGE` require the content of the image encoded in base64 in the `base64_image` key.